gitsense/devboard/docs/widgets.md

 # Widgets

-Widgets are comprised of Node.js modules that can render [board](http://localhost:3357?board=welcome.boards) data and process client/server-side requests.
+Widgets are comprised of Node.js modules that can render data to a [board](https://devboard.gitsense.com?board=welcome.boards) and process client/server-side requests.

 - [Help](#help)
 - [Create](#create)